Battle of El Bodón: Battle

 There were two roads leading from Ciudad Rodrigo; one to Fuente Guinaldo, the most practicable for guns, was to the right of the 2nd/5th foot while the other passed through the position held by the 2nd/5th.
 It was some time before it became clear to the allies along which of the two roads the French would advance as the undulating ground masked the French movements.
 Major Ridge ordered the guns to be unlimbered and the mules harnessed, ready to move at a moment's warning and deployed the 2nd/5th along an elevated ridge, with its right protected by a deep defile.
 As the French cavalry approached the allied position it became clear what their objective was, and the Portuguese guns opened fire against the French columns.
 At this moment the Duke of Wellington arrived, and after a few minutes of reconnoitring, told Major Ridge that he approved of the arrangements he had made, and would order up a brigade of cavalry in support.
 However, the Duke had hardly time to move to the rear before the allies were charged by a large body of cavalry, which for a moment succeeded in capturing the guns.
 By well-directed running fire from the 2nd/5th, followed by a charge of bayonets, the guns were retaken, and the French repulsed.

 Major General Charles Colville arrived with allied reinforcements (the British 77th Foot, commanded by Lieutenant Colonel Broomhead, and 21st Portuguese regiment commanded by Colonel Bacellar), and took command for the allied force.
 This force, now of about 1,500 men, maintained the post for three hours, although frequently charged by French cavalry, and exposed to heavy fire from the guns of a division of infantry in reserve.
-The position was eventually abandoned when the French infantry moved forward, and the allies were forced to retire.
-As the ground over which the allies retreated was very favourable for cavalry, the allies were forced retired in squares of regiments, and were repeatedly charged, but the French were unable to break into them.
+Despite the failure of Montbrun's frontal assault, he saw a gap in Wellington's position and took action.
+The position was abandoned when the French infantry and brigade of cavalry moved forward, and the allies were forced to retire.
+As the ground over which the allies retreated was very favourable for cavalry, the allies were forced retired in squares of regiments, and were repeatedly charged.
+The French cavalry drove off the allied cavalry rearguard, but they were unable to break into the squares.
+Montbrun continued to put pressure on the retreating opponent, but with caution, preferring to bombard them with horse artillery.
 During these operations, the French pushed forward a strong body of infantry, which succeeded in cutting off the light division, but by a judicious movement of Major General Craufurd, who crossed the Agueda, that division was saved, and managed a retreat in good order.